kkkira-1212/VQShape-Spark/README.md

 > [!NOTE]
 > This repository is still under construction since we are still working on cleaning up the source code.
 We aim to update this repository every one or two weeks.
-The pre-trained checkpoints will be released soon.
-Future updates will include benchmarking scripts for classification, forecasting, and imputation.
+Future updates will include benchmarking scripts for forecasting, and imputation.

 ## Usage